 Study of the Vulnerability and Capacity of the Campus Academic Community in Facing Disaster Threat

 A study of the vulnerability and capacity of the campus academic community in facing disaster threats shows that the main problem lies not only in the physical aspects of the campus environment, but also in aspects of knowledge, preparedness, and disaster management.
-Based on the results of the problem identification, the academic community faces limited socialization and education related to disasters, so that most campus residents do not have an adequate understanding of the procedures to be followed when a disaster occurs.
+Based on the results of the problem identification, the academic community faces limited socialisation and education related to disasters, so that most campus residents do not have an adequate understanding of the procedures to be followed when a disaster occurs.
 This condition is exacerbated by the characteristics of campus building construction, which is dominated by the use of large amounts of glass materials, which not only contributes to increasing environmental temperatures but also has the potential to pose a higher safety risk in the event of an earthquake.

 The academic community's vulnerability is increasing due to limited and inadequate evacuation routes.
 Some evacuation routes are considered poorly opened, difficult to access, and some emergency exits are locked, potentially making them invisible or unusable in an emergency.
 Furthermore, the lack of disaster relief equipment and the lack of adequate evacuation sites complicate evacuations when disasters occur.
 Environmentally, low water absorption capacity and a lack of green open spaces on campus also have the potential to trigger other, secondary disasters if planned mitigation efforts are not implemented promptly.

 According to the academic community, the most pressing issues on campus, located in an earthquake-prone area, are the lack of evacuation route signs, as well as the limited open space and safe evacuation points.
-These limitations result in a lack of space for the academic community to conduct a rapid and organized evacuation.
+These limitations result in a lack of space for the academic community to conduct a rapid and organised evacuation.
 Furthermore, the lack of education on disaster mitigation has resulted in low student awareness of the true extent of disaster danger.

 The root causes of this situation are related to the suboptimal implementation of ongoing disaster mitigation outreach and training, as well as the lack of a structured training system to create a disaster-prepared campus.
 Limited disaster support facilities, such as evacuation aids and escape routes, also contribute to increased vulnerability.
 Furthermore, the lack of coordination between campus employees, staff, and officials in disaster management also impacts the effectiveness of mitigation efforts.